 41. Tumblr social network penetration rate was 10% in Mexico in 2018.

-Global social networks were able to get to the majority of Mexico’s population this year, with Tumblr reaching 10%, or close to 13 million, of them.
+Global social networks were able to get to the majority of Mexico’s population in 2019, with Tumblr reaching 10%, or close to 13 million, of them.

 Tumblr isn’t able to compete with other social networks in this market either, as Facebook reached 98% of Mexican audience this year, and WhatsApp and YouTube managed to reach 91 and 82% of the population, respectively.